-Ossobuco is a cut of beef from the calf’s tibia, from which slices of 1-1.5 inches containing the bone with the central hole filled with marrow are obtained.
+Ossobuco is a cut of beef from the veal tibia yielding slices of about 3-4 cm (containing the bone with the marrow hole).
 The recipe for Milanese Ossobuco is typical of Lombard cuisine.
-It is served accompanied by saffron risotto or peas.
-The final touch of the recipe is the gremolada, a very fine mix of parsley, garlic, and lemon zest.
+It is served accompanied by saffron risotto or with peas.
+The final touch of the recipe is the gremolada, a very fine mince of parsley, garlic and lemon zest.

 - Difficulty: Easy